A resource theoretical unification of Mpemba effects: classical and quantum: Introduction

 \section{Introduction}

 The Mpemba effect originally described the anomalous situation of a hot system cooling down faster than a warm one.
 First investigated by Mpemba and Osborne in water in 1969~\cite{Mpemba1969}, it has since then been observed in various physical systems ranging from clathrate hydrates~\cite{Ahn2016} to crystallization processes in polymers~\cite{Hu2018} and magnetic transitions in alloys~\cite{Chaddah2010}.
-Following its precise mathematical characterization in classical systems coupled to Markovian environments~\cite{Lu2017}, the effect was further investigated theoretically~\cite{Klich2019, Gal2020, Teza2023, Teza2025} and experimentally~\cite{Kumar2020, Kumar2022, Malhotra2024} for colloidal systems.
+Following its precise mathematical characterization in classical systems coupled to Markovian environments~\cite{Lu2017}, the effect was further investigated theoretically~\cite{Klich2019, Gal2020, Teza2023, Teza2025} and experimentally~\cite{Kumar2020, Kumar2022, Malhotra2024} for colloidal systems. {Two further important directions in the study of the classical Mpemba effect concern driven granular gases~\cite{Lasanta2017, Biswas2020, Teza2025} and phase transitions~\cite{Yang2020,Zhang2022}.
+The latter, despite pertaining to the phenomenon as originally observed in water, remains the most challenging and least understood case~\cite{Jeng2006,buridge2020observing}.}

-In recent years, the theoretical framework was extended to quantum systems~\cite{Nava2019, Carollo2021, Bao2022, Kochsiek2022, Ivander2023, Wang2024, Aharony2024, Moroder2024, Strachan2024, Medina2024, Xu2025, Westhoff2025}.
+In recent years, the theoretical framework was extended to quantum systems~\cite{Nava2019, Carollo2021, Bao2022, Kochsiek2022, Ivander2023, Wang2024, Aharony2024, Moroder2024, Strachan2024, Medina2024, Xu2025, Westhoff2025, Beato2026}.
 In this context, a related phenomenon has been observed in the dynamical restoration of symmetries: states that initially display stronger symmetry breaking can \emph{locally}~\footnote{ Throughout this paper we consider dynamics on a composite Hilbert space $\mathscr H = \mathscr H_s\otimes\mathscr H_e$, where $\mathscr H_s$ (system) and $\mathscr H_e$ (environment) are always distinguished.
 In the open-dynamics case $\mathscr H_e$ describes an external bath; in the {closed}-dynamics case $\mathscr H_e$ is the complementary subsystem within an overall isolated $\mathscr H$. \emph{Local} symmetry restoration then means that, after evolving under the joint dynamics, we apply the partial trace $\Tr_e$ and study symmetry recovery on the reduced state $\hat \rho_s = \Tr_e[\hat \sigma]$.} restore it faster than states with initially weaker symmetry breaking~\cite{Ares2023Nat, Ares2025}.
 We refer to this phenomenon as the \emph{symmetry} Mpemba effect, to differentiate it from the conventional \emph{thermal} Mpemba effect pertaining to thermalization dynamics.